Study Medicine Abroad in English: Which country suits you?

 Studying Medicine or Dentistry in Europe & Worldwide.
 All That You Need to Know.

 Many students were in your situation.
-They wanted to study Medicine, but the highly competitive entry requirements prevented them from following their dreams.
+They wanted to study medicine, but the highly competitive entry requirements prevented them from following their dreams.
 Many students flock to Europe to study medicine and dentistry.
 The course sizes in Europe usually range from around 50-200 students depending on which university you choose.
-You’ll normally study in small groups of around 10 people for seminars, so you will get a lot of opportunities to learn and practice your skills.
+You’ll typically study in small groups of about 10 people for seminars, so you will get many opportunities to learn and practice your skills.
 The majority of medical universities in Europe contain state of the art Medical and Dental Faculties.

 The university courses are reputable and recognised internationally by the World Directory of Medical Schools, General Medical Council and General Dental Council.
-Students will graduate with an M.D. after studying medicine or D.M.D. degree after studying Dentistry, which allows students to move back to the U.K. or their home country, and begin work as Junior doctors.
+Students will graduate with an MD after studying medicine or DMD degree after studying dentistry.
+That allows students to move back to the UK or their home country and begin work as Junior doctors.
 In the UK, students complete the 5-year Medical Degree and then have to complete two years working in the hospital – FY1 and FY2.
-One of the main advantages in Europe is that you carry out your first training year as part of your degree at the Medical Faculties compared to U.K. Faculties.
+One of the main advantages in Europe is that you carry out your first training year as part of your degree at the Medical Faculties compared to UK Faculties.